-Few things say “home” like a bubbling creamy casserole.
-This Chicken Broccoli Rice Casserole is the definition of comfort, packed with seasoned chicken, tender broccoli, and creamy rice.
+Few things say home like a bubbling creamy rice casserole!
+This Chicken Broccoli Rice Casserole is the definition of comfort, packed with seasoned chicken, tender broccoli, and rice…all tossed in a creamy sauce made from scratch.

 Jump to: